 Russell v.
 Harris County.
-After the success of the ODonnell misdemeanor bail reform litigation, Manne along with Civil Rights Corps and the Texas Civil Rights Project filed a second-class action lawsuit, this time challenging the constitionality of Harris County’s system of felony bail.
+After the success of the ODonnell misdemeanor bail reform litigation, Manne along with Civil Rights Corps and the Texas Civil Rights Project filed a second class action lawsuit, this time challenging the constitutionality of Harris County’s system of felony bail.
 In November 2020, the U.S. District Court denied motions by the State of Texas and the felony judges to dismiss the case.

 Representation of Former Death Row Inmates